databricks/databricks-sdk-py/docs/workspace/clusters.rst

           The Spark version of the cluster, e.g. `3.3.x-scala2.11`.
 A list of available Spark versions can be retrieved by using the :method:clusters/sparkVersions API call.
         :param apply_policy_default_values: bool (optional)
-          Note: This field won't be true for webapp requests.
-Only API users will check this field.
         :param autoscale: :class:`AutoScale` (optional)
           Parameters needed in order to automatically scale clusters up and down based on load.
 Note: autoscaling works best with DB runtime versions 3.0 or later.